Frequent Asked Questions

 What is Get It Fair?

-Get It Fair is a third party recognition, referred to international guidelines and standards, providing buyers and consumers with a link between each product to its respective producers.
+Get It Fair is a third party Responsible Labelling scheme, referred to international guidelines and standards, providing buyers and consumers with a link between each product to its respective producers.

 What is the purpose of Get It Fair?

 - The overall purpose of Get If Fair is to provide buyers and other Stakeholders with transparent, reliable and verified information that manufacturers of goods do not expose the purchasing organization to unacceptable risks that may result into adverse impacts.
 Get It Fair attests that an audit has been conducted on the supplier/manufacturer according to a reference Framework to verify the risks related to the relevant social responsibility aspects (social, health and safety, environment and fair business).

 Is Get It Fair certification mandatory by law?